 42% of African school children will drop out before the end of primary education (UN statistics).
 Many schools lack the fundamental resources essential for quality education.
-The result is a deficient and underprepared workforce.
-This results in crippling incompetence and a lack of quality leadership, both at home and at work.
+In areas like Kamawornie, Sierra Leone even the children that can go to school are in crowded classrooms making it challenging to learn.
 There is an urgent need to address this by providing empowering and quality education in concert with the UN Sustainable Development Goals (SDGs).

-This project addresses the failure points and weak areas that need boosting.
+This project will aid in creating well-equipped classrooms to correct overcrowding.
+It will also provide scholarships, school supplies, books, teaching supplies, computer training, school meals, etc. This helps to reduce illiteracy and school dropout rates.
 Education is a proven way to alleviate poverty and bring lasting change.
 Providing quality education reflects the fact that every child is entitled to fundamental human rights.
-Every child deserves to be treated with dignity.
-We are providing scholarships, school supplies, computer training, etc. This helps to reduce illiteracy and school dropout rates.
-Beneficiaries are empowered and lives are transformed.
+Beneficiaries are educated and their lives are transformed.

 The project is an effective long-term investment as it provides quality educational opportunities for children and youths.
 This is helping them to rise above poverty, become independent and better decision-makers.
 They are then better capable of making a significant contribution to their families, communities, nation, and the world at large.
 Education reduces poverty.
 It brings lasting empowerment and definite change.